agile-ts/documentation/docs/packages/core/api/computed/Introduction.md

     return `My name is '${MY_NAME.value}' and I am ${MY_AGE.value} years old.`;
 });
 ```
-A `Computed` will magically track used dependencies
+A `Computed` magically tracks used dependencies
 (such as [States](../state/Introduction.md) or [Collections](../collection/Introduction.md))
 and automatically recomputes when one of its dependencies updates.
-For example, in the above example, it would recompute
+In the above code snippet, it would, for example, recompute
 when the current value of `MY_NAME` changes from 'jeff' to 'hans'.
 ```ts
 MY_COMPUTED.value; // Returns "My name is 'jeff' and I am 10 years old"